bonymjose/abnormal_gait_deep_learning/README.md

 # Exploring the Potential of Deep Learning in Pathological Gait Detection

 ## Overview
-This repository contains the code for my research on utilizing Deep Learning algorithms, including Convolutional Neural Networks (CNNs), Long Short-Term Memory networks (LSTMs), and their hybrids, for gait pattern classification.
+This repository contains the code for my research on utilizing Deep Learning algorithms, including Convolutional Neural Networks (CNNs), Long Short-Term Memory networks (LSTMs), and their hybrids, for gait classification.
 The project focuses on analyzing skeletal and silhouette images, as well as a multimodal approach combining both, to identify normal and abnormal gaits.

 ## Dataset
 The models were trained and tested on publicly available datasets.